leoisl/paper_pandora2020_analyses/README.md

 ## recall_per_ref_per_clade

 Same as [precision_per_ref_per_clade](#precision_per_ref_per_clade), but for recall instead of precision.
-The recall considered here is the recall WRT truth probes (as it is the only defined for a single sample).
+The recall considered here is the Total Allelic Recall (`recall_wrt_truth_probes`), as it is the only defined for a single sample.

 Main files: `recall_per_ref_per_clade_{tool}_pandora.csv` , tool == `snippy` or `samtools` or `medaka` or `nanopolish`